-Sachs uses the Ethereum blockchain to create his project.
-This shared public database makes it possible for you and only you to own one NFT.
-Metaverse: A 3D virtual realm to which humans may migrate soon; and of our persistent longing for the new frontier, which is what John F. Kennedy talked about when announcing his space program in 1961. all of which are characteristics of what is often referred to as web3—the next phase in the evolution of the internet.
+Sachs continues to work on the digital commons known as the blockchain.
+It is the public shared database that makes it possible to show that only you own an NFT.
+The metaverse is a 3D virtual universe where many believe that a lot of interaction between humans will migrate soon. and of our persistent longing for a new frontier, all of which are characteristics of what is often referred to as web3—the next phase in the evolution of the internet.

 Sachs is a well-known artist and sculptor who has been recognized for his meticulously detailed reproductions of objects we know from everyday life.
 His most notable project was the creation of a miniature replica of Le Corbusier’s futurist housing project The Radiant City, out of foamcore.
 He also created a detailed model of the nuclear bomb that was dropped on Nagasaki.
 He also designed a number of shipping containers for household products such as Kellogg’s cornflakes, Brillopads, and Heinz Ketchup.
 He has been a long-time spaceflight enthusiast and created three “Space Program” installations that represent what it is to fly to Mars or the moon.
 Above and Beyond.

 There are reasonsSachs was interviewed by Nick Gillespie in the Soho studio of Nick Gillespie in Manhattan.
 About the importance of psychedelics to his creativity, the effects that the internet has had on artist-audience relationships, as well as why his handcrafted NFT Rockets are as inspiring, creative, and innovative as the ones created by Musk, Bezos and Branson.